- you personally provide constant care in the home for someone with a severe disability, medical condition or who is frail aged

 Income and Assets tests for Carer Payment

-The amount of Carer Payment you get depends on your income and assets.
+The amount of Carer Payment depends on the income and assets of both the carer and the person receiving care.

 Once you have read about eligibility the next steps are: